-Dianne Bevelander is executive director of the Erasmus Centre for Women and Organisations (ECWO) at RSM.
+Dianne Bevelander is executive director of the Erasmus Centre for Women and Organisations at RSM.
 She is also professor of management education with a focus on women in management.
-Previously, Dianne was the associate dean of MBA programmes at RSM.
-She has held several successful strategic leadership and management positions, and is an expert on diversity and inclusion.
-She teaches personal leadership development to MBA students at RSM and other business schools internationally.
-She also runs in-company masterclasses for women and is often asked to speak on diversity for companies and many international organisations.
+Dianne was previously the associate dean of MBA programmes at RSM.
+She has held several successful strategic leadership and management positions.
+Dianne is a champion of diversity and inclusion.
+She teaches personal leadership development to MBA students at RSM and various other business schools internationally.
+She also runs masterclasses for women in leadership positions, and is often asked to speak on diversity for international organisations.

 Dr Marc Baaij